Section508Coordinators/Dev-Automation/examples/lighthouse/lh-advanced-project1/readme.md

 Those analyses of vendor accessibility rulesets and the OAST ruleset recommendations reside in [rulesets folder](/rulesets) on this site.

+#### Lighthouse and axe-core rulesets

+Note that Deque axe-core open-source rules are the underlying rules for lighthouse accessibility testing, however the scope of rules exposed with lighthouse testing do not match the full range of axe-core rules as exposed through the full axe-core API.

+##### Review axe-core rules tested with Lighthouse

+To see the axe-core rules exposed via Lighthouse testing:

+- Issue the command: `lighthouse --list-all-audits` and then note all listings with a preface of "**accessibility/**".
+- Reference the Lighthouse section of the [rulesets folder](/rulesets) on this site for a listing of those rules.

+To access the full range of axe-core rules, use the the [axe-core test tools](/examples/axe-core/) on this site.

 ---

 ## Technology requirements